 Dependent BI and other takeaways

 This claim highlights a few key points.
 Firstly, it underscores the importance of having dependent business interruption cover in a cyber insurance policy.
 Some cyber insurers will only provide cover for business interruption losses as a result of cyber events that directly affect an insured’s computer systems.
 However, in this instance, at no point was the insured’s computer systems directly impacted by the ransomware – it was the application provider’s computer systems that were affected – and yet it still resulted in a sizeable business interruption loss.
 By having dependent business interruption cover in place, the business was able to fully recover its financial loss.

 Secondly, it illustrates the value of longer indemnity periods.
 Many cyber insurers only offer 3-6-month indemnity periods as standard.
 However, this ignores the fact that the financial impact of a cyber event can be felt for much longer than a 3-6-month indemnity period would allow for.
 In this case, the cancellation of annual contracts meant that for each cancelled contract, the insured lost 12 months’ worth of income.
 By having a 12-month indemnity period in place, they were able to reclaim quadruple the amount that they would have been able to claim on a policy with a 3-month indemnity period and double the amount they would have been able to claim under a policy with a 6- month indemnity period.

 Finally, it highlights that businesses that receive their income on a contractual basis could be more exposed to business interruption losses, as the cancellation of monthly or annual contracts could very quickly result in sizeable financial losses being incurred.
-Accordingly, businesses that receive their revenue in this way should consider factoring this in when selecting an appropriate limit for their cyber policy.
+Accordingly, businesses that receive their revenue in this way should consider factoring this in when selecting an appropriate limit for their cyber insurance policy.